KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+5. No image found.
-5. Typo: Found `Magic Mirror` in file `MMM-MQTT.css`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-MQTT.css`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `MMM-MQTT.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `MMM-MQTT.js`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-12. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MQTT-Publisher by cybex-dev](https://github.com/cybex-dev/MMM-MQTT-Publisher)